 List of Mistakes that Entrepreneurs Tend to Make

-Here are some common mistakes that entrepreneurs make while setting up, that can easily be avoided.
+Here are some typical errors that new business owners make that can easily be prevented.

 Mistake No. 1 – Having the Wrong Structure and License